t2-project/documentation/source/arch/arch.rst

 The Saga
 ========

-The T2 Store's saga looks like this:
+The T2 Store's saga is composed of the following steps:

 ====  =========  ====================  ========================
 Step	Service	  Transaction           Compensation